 But despite the strict law, there remain schools and neighborhoods with low vaccination rates, including in San Diego County, and efforts to raise awareness about the safety and importance of disease-preventing vaccinations continue in earnest.

-“I hope parents consider the benefits of vaccines and how these outweigh perceived risks,” says Erin O’Leary, MD, a pediatrician at Scripps Clinic in Santee.
+“I hope parents consider the benefits of vaccines and how these outweigh perceived risks,” says Erin O’Leary, MD, a pediatrician at Scripps Clinic Santee.
 “There are important reasons why parents should immunize their children against diseases that can be life threatening.
 It is always better to prevent a disease than to try to treat it and its side effects after it occurs.”

-Dr. O’Leary explains the top five reasons that childhood vaccines are not only safe, but also necessary:
+Dr. O’Leary explains the top five reasons that childhood vaccines are not only safe, but also necessary.

-1. Vaccines protect infants and children from serious diseases and their devastating effects, which can include paralysis, blindness and even death.
+Vaccines protect infants and children from serious diseases and their devastating effects, which can include paralysis, blindness and even death.
 Developed to combat these diseases, vaccines have worked so well that most people currently having children have never even had or witnessed these diseases and the damage they can cause.

-2. Both an individual and a public health issue, vaccination protects not only your family, but also your friends and your community.
+Vaccination protects not only your family, but also your friends and your community.
 When your children receive vaccines, they are protecting themselves and those who cannot be immunized, such as children too young to be vaccinated and those who can’t receive certain vaccines due to a medical condition or a weakened immune system from an illness such as cancer.

-3. Vaccines have been proven to be safe and effective when given according to the schedule provided by the CDC.
+Vaccines have been proven to be safe and effective when given according to the schedule provided by the CDC.
 They are tested extensively by scientists and medical professionals and given at specific ages to protect children during the times at which they are most vulnerable to these diseases.